- Ages 0-12

 Yes, there is an onsite restaurant and snacks are available.

-The Little Museum of Dublin has not told us if they are fully wheelchair friendly.
+No, The Little Museum of Dublin is not wheelchair friendly.

-The Little Museum of Dublin has not told us if they are fully pushchair friendly.
+No, The Little Museum of Dublin have stated they are not pushchair friendly.

 The Little Museum of Dublin has not told us if they are dog friendly.